grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 ## Types of Alertmanagers in Grafana

-Grafana can be configured to forward both Grafana-managed and data source-managed alerts to various alertmanagers, depending on your infrastructure and alerting requirements.
+Grafana can be configured to forward both Grafana-managed and data source-managed alerts to various Alertmanagers, depending on your infrastructure and alerting requirements.

 - **Grafana Alertmanager**: Grafana has its own built-in Alertmanager, referred to as "Grafana" in the user interface.
 It is the default Alertmanager and can only handle Grafana-managed alerts.

-- **Cloud Alertmanager**: Each Grafana Cloud instance comes preconfigured with an additional alertmanager (`grafanacloud-STACK_NAME-ngalertmanager`) from the Mimir (Prometheus) instance running in the Grafana Cloud Stack.
+- **Cloud Alertmanager**: Each Grafana Cloud instance comes preconfigured with an additional Alertmanager (`grafanacloud-STACK_NAME-ngalertmanager`) from the Mimir (Prometheus) instance running in the Grafana Cloud Stack.

   The Cloud Alertmanager is available exclusively in Grafana Cloud and can handle both Grafana-managed and data source-managed alerts.